-Asthma sufferers are permitted to bring inhalers (with their names clearly marked on them) for their own use.
-Each child prescribed with an inhaler carries their own so that they are easily accessible at all times.
+Asthma sufferers are encouragedto bring inhalers (with their names clearly marked on them) for their own use.
+Each child prescribed with an inhaler in Key Stage 2 carries their own so that they are easily accessible at all times.
+In Early Years and Key Stage 1 they are readily available to use as needed.
 Parents are responsible for ensuring inhalers are not empty or out-of-date.
 Please ensure the school remains informed about any changes in your child's diagnosis of asthma as an emergency inhaler is available for children if Parents have previously given their consent for this to be used.